ArianAzg/Kidney_ultrasound_assessment_software/README.md

     <br>
     <em>Figure 4.
 Available videos to assess.</em>
 </p>
-From this list, select the desired video to assess by `double-clicking` on the video name and click on the `Show series` button to play the video in a new window, as shown in Figure 5.
+From this list, select the video to assess by `double-clicking` on the video name and click on the `Show series` button to play the video in a new window, as shown in Figure 5.
 Please note that the questions only need to be answered once for each kidney and for the highlighted video name in the list (highlighted as **_green_**).
 You can open the other un-highlighted videos at the same time as supportive videos to help you make the decision.
 Please note that a `sliding bar` is integrated in the video display window where the reader can swipe in time for better analysis.

 <p align="center">
 <img width="90%" src="https://github.com/ArianAzg/Kidney_ultrasound_assessment_software/assets/48659018/1ae202d8-6e9f-4ee2-812b-b5bc000034ae"></a>